czlee/adjumo/README.md

   gem install github-pages
 ```

-Then checking out the gh-pages branch and runningL
+Then check out the gh-pages branch and run:

 ```bash
   jekyll s